haydendavisstone/SpotifyDiscoverWeeklyHistory/README.md

 CLIENT_SECRET = 'j65ed093824343cd9e8c4561b902b1b5'
 ```

 I have the script set to run on start up.
 This can be done on Windows by adding the script to your Startup folder(Win+R and enter 'shell:startup').
+If you do this, you may need to change your options to always open the file with Python and not another app.

 ## Links